Eating Disorders, Fitness, and Substance Abuse

 KnowYourDNA covers the topic of the genetic component of addiction.

-Ways to heal your liver after alcohol abuse
+Ways to heal your liver after alcohol abuse.

 Social Media Addiction?
 This link will show you which app is the most dangerous, if social media addiction is on the rise, and if mental health issues are increasing due to social media.

-Please review our business at: Google Yelp Facebook
+Please review our business on Google Yelp Facebook

-If you’d like to learn more, please visit our Member’s Area to access our subscribed content.
+Please visit our Member’s Area to access our subscribed content to learn more.

-Did you know you can work out and exercise with a trainer at your home, office, hotel room,
+Did you know you can work out and exercise with a trainer at your home, office, hotel room, or anywhere in the world with online personal training?

 Make sure to forward this to friends and followers!